mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 featured_image_caption: "A map of the United States.
 Image credit: John-Mark Smith on Unsplash."
 ---

-Whether it's a game on the playground or a policy debate on Capitol Hill, debates about the fairness of our society and systems is commonplace.
+Whether it's a game on the playground or a policy proposal on Capitol Hill, debates about the fairness of our society are commonplace.
 But what does it mean for something to be fair?
-Given the volume of debates about fairness, it seems like there's not always strong consensus.
+It seems like there's not always strong consensus.

 Part of this may have to do with the fact that fairness itself can be a fuzzy term.
 It's a word that many of use frequently, but fewer of us (myself included) would be able to rigorously define.

 So let's think a bit more critically about what it means to be fair.
-As with everything else I write, here I'd like to take a mathematical approach (at least until I can't anymore).
+As with everything else I write here, I'd like to take a mathematical approach (at least until I can't anymore).
 In this story, we'll explore a few different meanings of fairness, some more mathematical than others.
-By surveying the landscape, our goal is to develop a helpful framework for thinking about fairness more precisely.
-We'll see where mathematics can help in the formulation of fairness, and where mathematical modeling falls short.
-We'll also examine research that suggests we are, in some sense, hard-wired to favor some notion of fairness.
+By surveying the landscape, we can start to develop a framework for thinking about fairness more precisely.
+We'll see where mathematics can help in the formulation of fairness, and where our modeling falls short.
+We'll also examine research that suggests we are, in some sense, hard-wired to favor fairness.

-The concept of fairness can get complicated depending on the context.
-But in some cases, it should be relatively straightforward to define and measure.
+In general, fairness can get complicated.
+But in some cases, it's relatively straightforward to define and even measure.
 Let's start simple and begin with some scenarios where fairness shouldn't be too difficult to pin down: games of chance.

 ### Fairness and Probability

-Let's begin with some scenarios where fairness is more self-evident.
-Take, for instance, a simple coin flipping game.
+Let's begin with some scenarios where fairness is simple.
+Take, for instance, a coin flipping game.
 Heads, I win; tails, I lose.
 Is this game fair?

-Well, that probably depends on the coin.
+Well, it depends on the coin.
 If the coin is equally likely to land on either side, then neither player is advantaged.
 In this case, the game is fair.
-But if the coin is weighed so it's more likely to land on one side, most would argue that the game is unfair.
+But if the coin is weighted on one side, most would argue that the game is unfair.

 It's unfair for a couple of reasons.
-First, one player is advantaged over the other without any real reason (it's not as though this is a game of skill).
-But second, if the coin is biased, it's likely that the disadvantaged player won't know about the deception.
+First, one player is unreasonably advantaged over the other (it's not as though this is a game of skill).
+Second, if the coin is biased, it's not necessarily true that the disadvantaged player will know about the deception.
 Otherwise, why agree to play the game?

 In this case, it seems like fairness is fairly straightforward in principle: the game is fair if the coin is just as likely to land on one side as it is on the other.
 But in practice, how can we determine whether or not the game is fair?
 After all, a slight bias in the coin may be hard to detect.
-As with many other examples we'll discuss, it's easier to agree on the ideals than on the details.
+It's easier to agree on the ideals than on the details.
 Fairness may make sense in the abstract, but how can we ensure that the coin we use actually adheres to our sense of fairness?

 ### A Frequentist Approach

 If you don't know whether or not the coin is biased, there are a few different ways to avoid getting roped into an unfair game.
-One way involves a **frequentist** approach to probability: we flip a coin many times and use the proportion of flips that land on heads to gain insight into whether or not the coin might be biased.
+One way involves a **frequentist** approach to probability: we flip a coin many times and use the proportion of flips that land on heads to gain insight into the likelihood that the coin is biased.

-For example, flipping the coin once tells you nothing about whether or not the game is fair.
-Flipping it twice doesn't tell you much either: even if the coin is fair, it will land on the same side both times 50% of the time.
-But what if you flip the coin 100 times? or 10,000?
+Flipping the coin once tells us nothing about whether the game is fair.
+Flipping it twice doesn't tell us much either: even if the coin is fair, it will land on the same side both times 50% of the time.
+But what if we flip the coin 100 times? or 10,000?
 Or --- wait for it --- one _billion_ times?
-With more data you can begin to tease out the effects of any bias inherent in the system.
+With more data we can begin to tease out the effects of any bias inherent in the coin.

-As the number of flips grows, the proportion of flips that land on any one side begins to follow a **normal distribution**, or bell curve, more and more closely.
-This means that we can estimate the likelihood of certain outcomes by calculating the area under normal curve.
-For example, after 100 flips, there's a roughly 95% chance that heads should have appeared between 40 and 60 times.
+As the number of flips grows, the proportion of flips that land on any one side begins to approximate a **normal distribution**, or bell curve.
+This means that we can estimate the likelihood of certain outcomes by calculating the area under that curve.
-Similarly, there's a roughly 99% chance that it should have appeared between 37 and 63 times.
-Depending on your tolerance for unlikely events, a head tally outside of one of these two ranges should give you pause.

 Here's a demonstration of what we're getting at.
 Below, you can adjust the true probability that a coin lands on heads, and then model how many times you'd like to flip a coin.
-The histogram will adjust accordingly, and show you how likely it is for the number of times that heads appears to fall within different ranges.
+The histogram will adjust accordingly, and show you how likely it to have a certain number of coin flips land heads up.

 <CoinFlipHistogram caption="Figure 1: An interactive probability distribution
 for flipping coins."/>